More Stuff About this Stuff

 Elliott Barn

-William (Bill) Elliott, who turned 90 in January 2007, grew up on the property where this barn is located, and provided the following information in May 2005: Here is a brief description of the barn.
+William (Bill) Elliott, who died at age 97 in 2014, grew up on the property where this barn is located, and provided the following information in May 2005: Here is a brief description of the barn.
 The picture you have is what we called the "back horse barn" with the tack room at the right end.
 If you take a picture of the front here is the general layout.
 On the left is the "front horse barn" which has a covered access to that tack room.
 The center, high part, of the barn is the hay and feed section with access to both horse barns.
 To the right of the hay barn was sort of a buggy and repair shop barn but we used it as a garage.
 A lot of those old barns were built pretty much the same.

 Top Back to Artifacts Page Photo Album List Home